Space for primates to live

 - prevention of the risk of persistent and unresolved conflict between group members

-Enclosure location and provision of living space for primates
+Enclosure location and living space

 They should accommodate group expansion if breeding is planned.
 Overcrowding should be prevented.
 The enclosure should be capable of providing for the animals’ needs at all stages of their growth and development.
 Enclosures should be located away from busy or noisy areas, in order to reduce stress and interference from passers-by.

-Enclosures should provide sufficient warm basking areas, preferably in natural sunshine, so that all animals have access.
+Enclosures should provide warm basking areas, preferably in natural sunshine, so that all animals have access.
 Natural light is particularly important for diurnal primates, and indoor and outdoor accommodation should be provided.

-Three-dimensional design and climbing structures for primates
+Three-dimensional design and climbing structures

 The climbing structure should be robust enough to prevent the animals from breaking it and injuring themselves.
 Natural branches or man-made timber structures may be used.
 In indoor enclosures, the material should allow cleaning to be carried out to prevent the build-up of disease.